Solution Architect: Processes, Role Description, Responsibilities, and Certifications

 ITIL certification

 The ITIL Expert certificate is a prerequisite for gaining this credential.
-The candidate is also required to have over 5 years of experience in leadership, managerial, or high-level advisory roles.
+The candidate must also have over five years of experience in leadership, managerial, or high-level advisory roles.
 Once these conditions are fulfilled, the hopeful will have to register with PeopleCert (the approved Axelos Examination Institute), fill out the application, and present their CV.
-Next, the proposal for a business improvement has to be submitted together with the work package that shows the candidate’s practical skills in applying the ITIL principles in real-world business cases.
-After that, the applicants will have to successfully pass an interview with an assessment panel where they will be questioned on their experience.

-Google cloud architect certification
+Google Cloud Architect certification

-Google also offers a number of role-based certifications.
+Google also offers several role-based certifications.
 Professional Cloud Architect is the one for experts who use Google Cloud technologies in their solutions.
-Again, it’s not only for solution architects but for any professional dealing with Google cloud architecture.
+It’s not only for solution architects but for any professional in Google Cloud architecture.
+The exam guide (as well as learning materials and sample questions) is available and lists six aspects of the exam:

 - Designing and planning a cloud solution architecture;